sarnowski/aws-cloudwatch-monitoring-extension/README.md

 Installation
 ------------

+ 1. Clone aws-cloudwatch-monitoring-extension from GitHub https://github.com/Appdynamics/aws-cloudwatch-monitoring-extension
- 1. Run 'ant package' from the aws-cloudwatch-monitoring-extension directory.
+ 2. Run 'ant package' from the aws-cloudwatch-monitoring-extension directory.
- 2. Download the CloudWatchMonitor.zip found in the 'dist' directory into <machineagent install dir>/monitors/
+ 3. Download the CloudWatchMonitor.zip found in the 'dist' directory into <machineagent install dir>/monitors/
- 3. Unzip the downloaded zip file.
+ 4. Unzip the downloaded zip file.
- 4. In the newly created "CloudWatchMonitor" directory, edit the "AWSConfigurations.xml" file configuring the parameters specified below.
+ 5. In the newly created "CloudWatchMonitor" directory, edit the "AWSConfigurations.xml" file configuring the parameters specified below.
- 5. Restart the machine agent.
+ 6. Restart the machine agent.
- 6. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance | Amazon Cloud Watch
+ 7. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance | Amazon Cloud Watch

 Rebuilding the Project